devcontainers/template-starter/README.md

 }
 ```

-An [implementing tool](https://containers.dev/supporting#tools) will use the `options` property from [the documented dev container Template properties](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates.md#devcontainer-templatejson-properties) for customizing the Template.
-See [option resolution example](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates.md#option-resolution-example) for details.
+An [implementing tool](https://containers.dev/supporting#tools) will use the `options` property from [the documented Dev Container Template properties](https://containers.dev/implementors/templates#devcontainer-templatejson-properties) for customizing the Template.
+See [option resolution example](https://containers.dev/implementors/templates#option-resolution-example) for details.

 ## Distributing Templates

 ### Versioning

 Templates are individually versioned by the `version` attribute in a Template's `devcontainer-template.json`.
 Templates are versioned according to the semver specification.
-More details can be found in [the dev container Template specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md#versioning).
+More details can be found in [the Dev Container Template specification](https://containers.dev/implementors/templates-distribution/#versioning).

 ### Publishing

-> NOTE: The Distribution spec can be [found here](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-templates-distribution.md).
+> NOTE: The Distribution spec can be [found here](https://containers.dev/implementors/templates-distribution/).
 >
 > While any registry [implementing the OCI Distribution spec](https://github.com/opencontainers/distribution-spec) can be used, this template will leverage GHCR (GitHub Container Registry) as the backing registry.